hmzakt/hmzakt/README.md

 You can call me `Hmz`
 --------------------
-The more I learn coding the more i know that there is much more to learn.
+The more I learn, the more i know that there is much more to learn.
-I aim to use technology to solve problems and make life easier.
-Maybe I can, Maybe I can't.
-I will never know If I don't try.

 ### How to reach me
   LinkedIn - www.linkedin.com/in/hmzakt